pkerwien/AoC2022/README.md

 # AoC2022

-Using the AoC2022 challenge to learn Go
+Using the AoC2022 challenge to learn Go.